-Sweet and tangy Cucumber Lime Mint Paletas – the perfect frozen treat to enjoy on a hot summers day!
+Sweet and tangy Cucumber Lime Mint Paletas – the perfect frozen treat of blended up cucumber, kiwi, lime and mint.
+Just blend, freeze and enjoy on a hot summers day!
 Paleo, Vegan, Low FODMAP, and AIP friendly

 Disregarding the 5 minute blitz of snow we had last week, summer is no doubt on its way and I for one am PUMPED.

 Give me sunshine.
 Give me heat.
 Give me all the frozen treats starting with these Cucumber Lime Mint Paletas.
 Cool?

 If you’re wondering why I decided to call these paletas instead of popsicles it’s not because I’m trying to pretend like I’m being fancy (ok maybe a little).
 Really though I just felt like paletas is a more appropriate name considering that I started out making aguas frescas and decided to turn them into popsicles instead.
 Having just received my new ice lolly mould in the mail Mike and I have been itching to make anything and everything popsicle related.

 Truth is I decided to change course once I started to strain the pulp from the juice and realized just how much I’d have to throw away.
 I hate food waste, and pulp or no pulp, I couldn’t bring myself to just chuck it out.
 Besides, I’d rather be drowning in cucumber and mint rather than wondering where it all went.

 These paletas are super easy to make – just blitz everything together in a blender and pour into your popsicle moulds to set.
 Depending on the type of sweetener you use you can customize these popsicles to suit your diet – paleo/low FODMAP/vegan etc. I like these popsicles quite tangy, but if you’re like Mike and have more of a sweet tooth feel free to add an additional tablespoon or so of your sweetener- tasting as you go until you’re happy.